War of the Sontarans: Broadcast

 "War of the Sontarans" aired on 7 November 2021.
 The episode serves as the second part of a six-part story, entitled Flux.
 In the United States the episode aired on BBC America on the same date, where it returned to its regular timeslot following an earlier broadcast the preceding week for the premiere episode.

 Ratings

 Overnight the episode was seen by 3.96 million viewers.
 The consolidated viewing figure across all platforms for those who watched the show within seven days of broadcast was 5.10 million viewers.
 This made it the 13th most viewed programme on all UK TV for the week and the 4th most viewed on BBC1.
 The episode received an Audience Appreciation Index score of 77.

 Critical reception

 On review aggregator Rotten Tomatoes, 100% of seven critics gave the episode a positive review, and an average rating of 7.3/10.

+Michael Hogan of the Telegraph wrote that the episode was "zipping along with verve and energy" and praised how John Bishop's portrayal of Dan combined both wit and emotional vulnerability.